facebook/docusaurus/docs/api-site-config.md

 - `primaryColor` is the color used the header navigation bar and sidebars.
 - `secondaryColor` is the color seen in the second row of the header navigation bar when the site window is narrow (including on mobile).
 - Custom color configurations can also be added.
 For example, if user styles are added with colors specified as `$myColor`, then adding a `myColor` field to `colors` will allow you to easily configure this color.
+- `currentVersionHeaderColor` is the color used the header navigation bar and sidebars when user is seeing the unreleased version of the app. _(Optional)_
+- `currentVersionTextColor` is the text color for header navigation bar and sidebars when user is seeing the unreleased version of the app. _(Optional)_

 #### `copyright` [string]